Rashard Davis: College career

+Davis played for the James Madison University football team.
+As a sophomore he played in 12 games, posting 21 receptions for 254 yards and two receiving touchdowns.
+As a junior he played in 11 games, making nine starts at slot receiver posting 39 receptions for 592 yards and six touchdowns.

 As a senior he played in all 15 games, making 12 starts.
 He set JMU and CAA single-season record with an FCS-best four punt returns for a touchdown.
-He had 15 punt returns for a JMU single-season record 426 yards and four scores.
-He also tallied 42 receptions for 530 yards and three touchdowns and produced a punt return for a touchdown in each of the first two weeks, with a 76-yard touchdown against Morehead State (Sept.
-3) and a 75-yard score versus Central Connecticut (Sept.
-10).
-Davis closed the regular season with a 76-yard return for a score against Elon (Nov.
-19) and set the program and conference record with a 72-yard return for a touchdown in the FCS quarterfinals versus Sam Houston State (Dec.
-9).
-Had five receptions for 111 yards and a touchdown against Rhode Island (Oct.
-29).
-He tallied five receptions for 57 yards at New Hampshire (Oct.
-15) and caught two passes for 53 yards against SHSU.
-Davis produced three receptions for 52 yards and a touchdown in the NCAA Division I National Championship game versus Youngstown State (Jan.
-7).
-He Had five catches in three games and at least three in nine outings and had four catches over 30 yards, including a season-best 58 yard performance versus Rhode Island.
-One of two recipients of the Challace McMillin Special Teams Player of the Year.
 After the season he was named to the Associated Press All-FCS second-team as an all-purpose player.
 He was also named CAA Special Teams Player of the Year.

 Professional career

 Philadelphia Eagles

 On August 13, 2017, Davis signed with the Philadelphia Eagles as an undrafted free agent.
 He was waived on September 1, 2017.
 He was signed to the practice squad on October 4, 2017, but was released six days later.
 He was re-signed again on October 19, 2017.
 He was released on December 14, 2017.
 He was re-signed on December 27, 2017.
 While Davis was on the practice squad, the Eagles defeated the New England Patriots in Super Bowl LII, which earned Davis a Super Bowl ring.
 He signed a reserve/future contract with the Eagles on February 7, 2018.
 On September 1, 2018, Davis was waived by the Eagles and was signed to the practice squad the next day.
 He was released on September 7, 2018.